RTEMS/rtems-docs/eng/req/items.rst

     :ref:`SpecTypeBuildSource`.

 stlib
-    The attribute value shall be a list of strings.
-It shall be a list of external static library identifiers used to link this test program, e.g.
+    The attribute value shall be a list.
+Each list element shall be a :ref:`SpecTypeBuildLinkStaticLibraryDirective`.
-    ``m`` for ``libm.a``.

 target
     The attribute value shall be a :ref:`SpecTypeBuildTarget`.